This guide will walk you through the steps to install VirtualBox 7, a full virtualizer app, on Ubuntu 22.04 LTS ‘Jammy Jellyfish.’

 That concludes our guide on installing VirtualBox on Ubuntu 22.04 LTS ‘Jammy Jellyfish.’
 We hope you find this guide useful.
 Thanks for your time!

-We recommend checking the official documentation for individuals who want to learn more about the features offered by VirtualBox and how to use them effectively.
+We recommend checking the official documentation for individuals who want to learn more about VirtualBox’s features and how to use them effectively.

-However, if you decide to use the other widely popular and used virtualization solution, VMware Workstation Player, our guide on installing it on Ubuntu 22.04 will come in handy.
+However, if you decide to use VMware Workstation Player, the other widely popular virtualization solution, our guide on installing it on Ubuntu 22.04 will come in handy.

 Finally, you can use VirtualBox in an entirely headless mode to turn your server into a virtualization environment.
 To learn more about utilizing this VirtualBox feature, check out our guide: “How to Setup and Manage VirtualBox VMs on a Headless Server.”